shanemileham/shanemileham.github.io/_kb/business/product/product.md

 PM
 - Only make promises you can keep
-- Create alignment with all stakeholds about all expectations
+- Create alignment with all stakeholders about all expectations

 ## Resources